operatorequals/terraform-provider-universe/README.md

 #### Example

-Your script could look something like the `json-file` example below.
+Your script could look something like the `json_file` example below.
 This script maintains files in the file system containing JSON data in the `config` field.
 The created datetime is returned as a dynamic field.

 ```python